 “Letting your athlete fight the higher weight can be just as dangerous as weight cutting.
 Fighting larger stronger athletes is more likely to cause immediate injury.”

-I can understand this argument when it comes to the “plus” weight category, where a big weight difference can happen.
+I can understand this argument when it comes to the “plus” or “open” weight category, where a big weight difference can happen.
 In all other weight categories in judo, the weight difference between the lightest to the heaviest can’t be more than 10%.
-This margin was chosen to promise the safety of the competitors.
+This margin was chosen to promise the safety of the competitors, while still allowing enough fights for each athlete.
 If you’re still skeptical, take a look at a judo training – It never happens that judokas fight only judokas of their own weight category.

 “My athlete is actually overweight so it would be healthier for her to lose weight”

-If you’re athlete is overweight and you want him or her to be healthier that’s great!
+If your athlete is overweight and you want him or her to be healthier that’s great!
 But why connecting it to weight categories and numbers on scales?

 “I let 12 year olds and under, cut 2 pounds (about 900g) if they want, and 13 year olds and older 5 pounds (2.3kg).”

-First of all I don’t see why a child less than 12 year old should cut any weight at all.
+First of all, I don’t see why a child less than 12-year-old should cut any weight at all.
 Second expressing amounts of a weight cut in absolute numbers is a little bit dangerous.
-For example, 2.3kg for a girl fighting -32kg (which is the lightest weight in this age category) is 7% of her body weight which is too much even for adults.
+For example, 2.3kg for a girl fighting -32kg (which is the lightest weight in this age category) is 7% of her body weight which is a lot even for adults.
 To avoid this misinterpretation it’s better to express weight cutting in percentages of body weight.
 In any case, at these ages I wouldn’t let children use any weight cutting method more extreme than skipping breakfast before weigh-in.

 Sometimes hard decisions must be made, but making the right call is your responsibility as a parent, coach or health professional.
 Young athletes are seldom able to make them and it is your responsibility to play the role of the responsible adult.